pixelvirt/documentations/docs/pixelview/bots.md

 - Regularly update the authentication tokens to prevent unauthorized access.
 - Limit access to the bots' configuration settings to authorized personnel only.

-### Best Practices

-- Use descriptive names for bots to easily identify their purpose.
-- Regularly review and update the bots to ensure they are functioning as intended.
-- Monitor the activity of bots to detect any unusual behavior promptly.

 ### Troubleshooting

 - If a bot is not functioning correctly, check the following: